The Rundown

 - Doesn’t contain DHA

-The fat count will provide your Retriever a nice dollop of easily accessible energy for their daily activity, while the high protein count and added glucosamine will make sure their muscles and joints can keep up.
+The fat count will provide your Golden Retriever a nice dollop of easily accessible energy for their daily activity, while the high protein count and added glucosamine will make sure their muscles and joints can keep up.

 click to see more